Toasted-ctrl/ai_api/SECURITY.md

 ## Data Sharing
 All information is processed locally and is **not** shared with third parties, with one exception: message completion requests and model queries are sent to the relevant external AI provider (e.g., Anthropic) using a User's own provided API keys.
 Requests to external AI Providers using a personal API key may be logged by the Provider.
 The User's message history is encrypted at rest.

+## Session Management
+Sessions are handled server side.
+Authentication through frontend applications will store a cookie with session_id after logging in.

 ## Network
 It is recommended to run this behind a VPN or on a local network (e.g., Tailscale).